L78k3/grimmora-pages/content/Campaigns/Campaign 1/Characters/GageGreengather/Gage.md

 ### Common Rolls

+_For ability checks and attacks, roll `1d20` and add the modifier.
+Full dice rolls for other effects are also included._

 - **Initiative:** **+4** (`dice: 1d20+4`)
 - **Stealth Check:** **+7** (`dice: 1d20+7`)
 - **Perception Check:** **+5** (`dice: 1d20+5`)